Tyrone May

 May previously played for the Penrith Panthers in the NRL with whom he won the 2021 NRL Grand Final coming off the bench.

 Background

-May was born in Sydney, Australia, and is of Samoan descent.
+May was born in Sydney, Australia, to a Samoan mother and Australian father.
 He was educated at Patrician Brothers' College, Blacktown.

 He played his junior rugby league for the Minchinbury Jets in the Penrith District Rugby League.

-May’s younger brothers Taylan and Terrell are also professional rugby league players.
+May's younger brothers Taylan and Terrell are also professional rugby league players.

 Playing career

 2017

 In round 19, May made his first grade debut in the Panthers 34–22 win over the New Zealand Warriors at Mount Smart Stadium scoring a try on debut.

 2018

 On 23 June, May made his international debut for Samoa, playing five-eighth in the 22–38 loss to Tonga, scoring a try.
 On 20 August, May was fined $1100 after he was charged by the NRL for punching an opponent in Penrith's loss to Newcastle.